 Perspective

 I’ll be the first to admit that I like to have my trips planned out.
-I don’t typically wing it and hope for the best; I’m just not wired that way.
-But sometimes we get too attached to our plans and miss the spontaneous experiences that define our journeys.
+I don’t typically just wing it and hope for the best; I’m just not wired that way.
+But sometimes we can get too attached to our plans and miss the spontaneous experiences that really define our journeys.
 I now make a conscious effort when I travel to allow for some “play it by ear” time.
 And I remind myself not to get all flustered if something doesn’t go according to schedule.

 No, I didn’t get to spend much time on One Foot Island.
 And the lagoon tour wasn’t exactly what I had envisioned.
 But if I could do it over again, would I choose to have everything go as planned?
 A brochure-perfect excursion?
 Not a chance.